Welcome to the State Mining & Geology Board (SMGB)

 Note: If you wish to be alerted to the SMGB's ongoing activities, you can be added to the mailing list and/or the e-blast list.
 Click here for more information.

-- The SMGB proposes new regulations pertaining to the designation and termination of designation of mineral lands in the San Luis Obispo-Santa Barbara Production-Consumption Region.
-The proposed regulatory language has been published in the California Regulatory Notice Register 2014, No. 20-Z, and is available for public comment through June 30, 2014.
+- At its August 14, 2014 regular business meeting, the SMGB approved proposed regulatory language pertaining to the designation and termination of designation of mineral lands in the North San Francisco Bay Production-Consumption Region.
+The language will be published in the California Regulatory Notice Register.

 - On January 13, 2014, the Office of Administrative Law approved the SMGB's regulations pertaining to mandatory notification and recertification of amended surface mining ordinances.
 This regulatory action became effective April 1, 2014.